 Finally, consider the level of automation and motorization you need.

-Fully robotic total stations allow for remote operation and one-man operation, making them more efficient.
+Fully robotic land survey total stations allow for remote operation and one-man operation, making them more efficient.

 Advancements in Total Station Technology

-Recent breakthroughs in total station technology have revolutionized the land surveying industry, revealing unprecedented levels of efficiency, accuracy, and convenience.
+Recent breakthroughs in land survey total station technology have revolutionized the land surveying industry, revealing unprecedented levels of efficiency, accuracy, and convenience.

 You can now enjoy the benefits of reflectorless total stations, which can measure distances up to 1,500 meters without the need for a prism or reflector.
 This innovation enables you to work more efficiently and safely, especially in areas with restricted access.